mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ## Configuration

-Readwritesplit router-specific settings are specified in the configuration file of MaxScale in its specific section.
+Readwritesplit router-specific settings are specified in the configuration file of MariaDB MaxScale in its specific section.
 The section can be freely named but the name is used later as a reference from listener section.

 For more details about the standard service parameters, refer to the [Configuration Guide](../Getting-Started/Configuration-Guide.md).